SustainableDevelopmentReform/csdr-cloud-spatial-app/docs/requirements/access-control.md

 - "Read" in app context is subject to active org scope in console, direct `public`/`global` detail access, and `global` listing rules in explorer/public views.
 - Public reads are available anonymously (when enabled) only for `global` listing routes and `public`/`global` detail routes.
 - Visibility changes follow the transition matrix above (not shown in this table).
+- Reports are draft-editable only.
+Once published, edit/delete/visibility change/unpublish are no longer allowed.
+- Report publish permission follows report write permission: `org_creator` may publish own reports and `org_admin` may publish any report in the org.

 ## Logging Requirements